This review of the Smith & Wesson M&P line of pistols is not your typical T&E report.

-One feature that really sets the M&P apart from some of its competitors is the internal stainless steel chassis that is moulded into the polymer frame.
-Plastic guns flex, absorbing some of the recoil during shooting.
+One feature that really sets the M&P apart from some of its competitors is the internal stainless steel chassis that is molded into the polymer frame.
+Plastic guns flex, absorbing some of the felt recoil during shooting.
 Less felt recoil is good, but too much flex can introduce reliability problems.

 Smith & Wesson built the M&P line with the intention of chambering the pistols for the high-pressure .40 S&W and .357 SIG cartridges.
 Other manufacturers have merely adapted their 9mm frames to the higher pressure guns.
 The internal steel chassis is just one of the reliability enhancers that Smith built into these pistols.